Dogs General Health

 It is reported that the biggest behavioural effect of sterilisation is the huge reduction in roaming, especially of male dogs.
 Any reduction in stray dogs has a significant public benefit.

-Sterilisation eliminates health problems later in life like prostate enlargement in dogs and infection and cysts of the uterus in bitches.
+Sterilisation eliminates health problems later in life such as prostate enlargement and infection in dogs.
+It eliminates the risk of ovarian cysts and uterine infection (pyometra) in bitches.

 It stops her from coming on heat